Here’s How Startup Founders Should Offer Employee Equity

 Things to check out:

-- Wealthfront’s employee equity plan is worth reviewing in detail, both to see a particular philosophy in action and the math behind calculating employee equity.
+- Wealthfront’s employee equity plan that it first shared 10 years ago is still worth reviewing in detail, both to see a particular philosophy in action and the math behind calculating employee equity.
+(The methods used here are still helpful to review, even though the salary benchmarks are now outdated.)
 Promotions are a big part of why this plan is plain awesome.

 When an employee leaves, when should their stock options expire?
 The standard expiration is three months after someone terminates their contract, but that trend is slowly changing.